DeepTrackAI/DeepTrack2/examples/MAGIK/readme.md

 - macOS: Monterey (12.2.1)
 - Windows: 10 (64-bit)

-If you have a very recent version of python, you may need to install numpy _before_ DeepTrack.
-This is a known issue with scikit-image.

 ## It's a kind of MAGIK...

-To see MAGIK in action, we provide an [example](//github.com/softmatterlab/DeepTrack-2.0/blob/develop/examples/MAGIK/) based on live-cell migration experiments.
-Data courtesy of Sergi Masó Orriols, [the QuBI lab](https://mon.uvic.cat/qubilab/).
+To see MAGIK in action, we provide an [example](//github.com/softmatterlab/DeepTrack-2.0/blob/develop/examples/MAGIK/tracking_hela_cells.ipynb) of tracking and segmenting migrating cells on a glass slide.
+Data courtesy of [Gert van Cappellen](https://pure.eur.nl/en/persons/gert-van-cappellen).

 ## Cite us!